juliangut/slim-php-di/README.md

 * `proxy_path` path where PHP-DI creates its proxy files
 * `definitions_cache` \Doctrine\Common\Cache\Cache

-Refere to [PHP-DI documentation](http://php-di.org/doc/) to learn more about container configurations, specially on how to use definitions which is the key element on using PHP-DI.
+Refer to [PHP-DI documentation](http://php-di.org/doc/) to learn more about container configurations, *specially on how to use definitions which is the key element on using PHP-DI*.

 In order for you to use annotations you have to `require doctrine/annotations`.
 [See here](http://php-di.org/doc/annotations.html)